paulypeter/photography-toolbox/README.md

 A toolbox for calculationg Depth of Field, Exposure and much more to come

+__This is still under development and should not be taken as absolutely correct.__

+At any point before a full release, expect results of calculations to change as methods might be replaced by others.

 ## Goal

 The goal for this project is to provide a wrapper for all calculations a photographer would like to make.